-By its very nature, this Practice Note can only deal briefly with a broad and complex area or practice For further and more detailed guidance Panels are advised to consult the Equal Treatment Benchbook published by the Judicial Studies Board.
+By its very nature, this Practice Note can only deal briefly with a broad and complex area or practice.
+For further and more detailed guidance Panels are advised to consult more comprehensive guidance, such as the Equal Treatment Benchbook published by the Judicial Studies Board.